 Cleaning up is one of the most extenuating parts of dealing with hoarding situations.
 A good tip for organizing things is clearing out a room or section of the house specifically for hoarding items.

 Hoarding cleanup scenarios can be challenging.
 If you need help, a professional cleaning company like Bio-One of Chula Vista can help you.
-We realize that giving things away may be difficult, and we work with customers to address their unique demands by consulting with them throughout the restoring procedures.
+We realize that giving things away may be difficult, and we work with customers to address their unique demands by consulting with them throughout the restoration procedures.

 6. Create storage space